 What Are Shopping APIs?

-Inventory synchronization across many sales channels.
+Synchronizing inventory across multiple sales channels.

-Up-to-date product information and pricing in real-time.
+Providing up-to-date product information and pricing in real-time.

 How Shopping APIs Work